mirzafahad/mirzafahad.github.io/patents.md

 layout: page
 title: Patents
 subtitle: When Shower Thoughts Turned Legal
-comments: true
+comments: false
 ---

 This is a collection of my patents.
 Google Patent (probably) has the [updated list](https://patents.google.com/?inventor=fahad+mirza).
+Click the title to know more about the respective patent.

 ---